Heinrich Bresnitz

-Heinrich Bresnitz (born 1844) was an Austrian author and journalist.
+Heinrich Bresnitz (12 November 1843 – 4 February 1915) was an Austrian author and journalist.

-Bresnitz was born in 1844 in Czernowitz, Bukowina, and established himself as a journalist and editor in Vienna.
+Bresnitz was born in Czernowitz, Bukowina, and established himself as a journalist and editor in Vienna.
 There he founded in 1867 a periodical, Der Osten, and in 1869 a political journal, Der Patriot.
 From 1879 to 1886 he was the proprietor and chief editor of the Morgen-Post.
 He also anonymously published a number of political pamphlets.
-In 1893 Bresnitz moved to Bulgaria.
+In 1893, Bresnitz moved to Bulgaria.

+He died in 1915 in Vienna.